 In recent times, another species of Darwin's frog lived in Chile.
-The frog was called the Chile Darwin's frog or the northern Darwin's frog and had the scientific name Rhinoderma rufum.
+The frog was called the Chile Darwin's frog and had the scientific name Rhinoderma rufum.
 The IUCN Red List classifies this frog as critically endangered, but no members of the species have been seen since around 1980.
 Many researchers believe that the frog is extinct.

 There are five species of midwife toads, all belonging to the genus Alytes.
 (The genus is the first part of the scientific name for an organism.)
 The common midwife toad has the scientific name Alytes obstetricans and is native to countries in western and central Europe.
 The toad also lives in Britain, where it's an introduced species.

 The common midwife toad is brown or grey in colour and is covered by darker bumps.
 Its underside is light grey or white.
 Midwife toads are small, but they are larger than Darwin’s frogs.
 They may reach 5.5 cm in length (2.2 inches).